A History Rich in Excellence

 In 2000, PCDI established Ashworth College to offer associate degree programs to students who need a flexible approach to a college education.
 Ashworth College started offering master's degree programs in 2004 and bachelor's degree programs in 2007.

 In 2007, all PCDI schools merged under the Ashworth College name.
 Today, we offer 2 high school programs, 10 career certificates, over 60 career diplomas, 15 undergraduate certificates, 30 associate degrees, 8 bachelor's degrees, 6 graduate certificates, and 10 master's degrees.

 James Madison High School is regionally accredited by AdvancED Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
-In addition JMHS is accredited by the Accrediting Commission of the Distance Education and Training Council (DETC).
-The Accrediting Commission of DETC is listed by the U.S. Department of Education as a nationally recognized accrediting agency.
+In addition JMHS is accredited by the Accrediting Commission of the Distance Education Accrediting Commission (DEAC).
+The Accrediting Commission of DEAC is listed by the U.S. Department of Education as a nationally recognized accrediting agency.

 Students have the opportunity to begin their high school education at JMHS and continue on to pursue their career and college aspirations with Ashworth College via flexible, affordable, and accredited distance education programs.

 Common Core State Standards